Nintendocustom/Lego-City-Undercover-Decompilation/README.md

 # How to help

-If you want to help with the decompilation, then you can do either the todos below, check for possible todo comments in the code, decompile functions, improve non-matching functions.
+If you want to help with the decompilation, then you can do either the todos below, check for possible todo comments in the code, decompile functions/classes or improve readability of functions or fix non-matching functions.

 # Todo
 - improve README.md
 - update BUILDING.md and CONTRIBUTING.md
-- figure out exact compiler version (probably clang ~3.9.1)
+- figure out exact compiler version (probably ~3.8.x or 3.7.x)
+    - add compiler version to decomp.me
 - update setup.py and toolchain for the correct compiler version
 - update BUILDING.md
 - add GitHub actions for linting and building